Robert A. Dowd

-Robert Alfred Dowd, C.S.C. (born 1965) is an American Catholic priest of the Congregation of Holy Cross and academic who has served as president of the University of Notre Dame since 2024.
+Robert Alfred Dowd Jr., C.S.C. (born 1965) is an American Catholic priest of the Congregation of Holy Cross and academic who has been the president of the University of Notre Dame since 2024.

-Biography
+Early life and career

-Born in Louisville, Kentucky, Dowd grew up in Michigan City, Indiana, and attended Marquette Catholic High School.
+Dowd was born in 1965, in Louisville, Kentucky, to Robert Alfred Dowd Sr. and Norma Dowd Krentz.
+He has a sister, Mary, 11 months younger.
+At age 2, the family moved to Michigan City, Indiana, where Dowd ultimately attended Marquette Catholic High School.
 He earned his B.A. in psychology and economics from the University of Notre Dame in 1987, and an M.Div. from the Jesuit School of Theology at Berkeley in 1993.
 He was made his final profession for the Congregation of Holy Cross on August 28, 1993, and was ordained as a Catholic priest on April 9, 1994.
 He later earned an M.A. in African Studies from UCLA in 1998, followed by a Ph.D. in political science in 2003.

-Before his election as president, Dowd served at Notre Dame as vice president and Associate Provost for Interdisciplinary Initiatives, Assistant Provost for Internationalization, Director of the Ford Program in Human Development Studies and Solidarity, and the director of the Notre Dame Millennial Development Initiative in the Mpigi District in Uganda, an initiative to advance agriculture, education and health initiatives.
+At Notre Dame, Dowd served as vice president and Associate Provost for Interdisciplinary Initiatives, Assistant Provost for Internationalization, Director of the Ford Program in Human Development Studies and Solidarity, and the director of the Notre Dame Millennial Development Initiative in the Mpigi District in Uganda, an initiative to advance agriculture, education and health initiatives.

 Dowd's 2015 book titled Christianity, Islam, and Liberal Democracy was praised by many and called "groundbreaking" by reviewer Muhammed Haron.
 In it, he makes the case that religious tolerance in Nigeria and other African countries happens because of a variety of religions, rather than in spite of it.